foodforarabbit/fusionjs/private/fusion-plugin-s3-asset-proxying/README.md

 ### API

 Upload cli:
-* Cli should be used after a fusion framework production build by calling either `upload-assets-to-s3`, `upload-assets`, or `upload-s3`.
+* Cli should be used after a Fusion framework production build by calling either `upload-assets-to-s3`, `upload-assets`, or `upload-s3`.

 Plugin:
 * `config` - S3 configuration can be overridden (`bucket`, `prefix`, `accessKeyId`, and `secretAccessKey`), but should be kept default at Uber to integrate with the standard S3 infrastructure.